manishvenu/Global-Lake-Hydrology-Explorer/README.md

 **Disclaimer**: This project is written by a undergraduate student with limited knowledge in hydrology and programming.
 It is not intended to be used for any serious research.
 Please use it at your own risk.

 ## Current Status
  - Local Data Folder is not uploaded to GitHub.
 Please contact me for access to the data folder.
-I'll set up lfs or smthng IDK.
  - The tool is currently in development.
 The current version is a prototype and is not ready for use.
  - I don't know what coordinate systems are
- - Unit conversions are not implemented yet
+ - For UI, the plan is either ArcGIS (hopefully not) or some website hosted by UMUCH
 ## Getting Started
 ### Installation
 To use Global Lake Hydrology Explorer, you will need to install the required libraries and dependencies.
 Please see the requirements.txt file for a list of required libraries and installation instructions.